We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Facelift

-After facial surgery, a person is likely to have swelling on the face for several days.
+After facial surgery, a person will likely have face swelling for several days.

 According to the American Society of Plastic Surgeons, a person can expect swelling from a facelift to be at its worst 3–4 days after surgery.
 The swelling typically remains for several weeks.

-A person should also talk to their doctor about postsurgery care and recovery, and attend any follow-up appointments.
+A person should also discuss postsurgery care and recovery with their doctor and attend any follow-up appointments.

 Proper follow-up care can help prevent the incision from becoming infected and monitor side effects such as swelling.